ashfakhm/laundry-ease/docs/CODEBASE_UNDERSTANDING.md

 ## Executive Summary

-LaundryEase is an escrow-backed laundry marketplace built with Next.js 16.1.6 (App Router), React 19.2.4, TypeScript 5, and MongoDB 7.1 (native driver).
-It connects seekers with laundry providers through a trust-first workflow: location-verified discovery → booking with upfront fee → provider inspection and invoicing → escrow payment → tracked order lifecycle → OTP-verified delivery → timed payout release.
-The platform includes real-time Socket.IO messaging for both **order chat** (seeker ↔ provider on active orders) and **complaint chat** (3-way: seeker/provider/admin), commission-aware split settlements, operational health monitoring with SLA-driven alert escalation, a fully custom confirmation dialog system (no native browser `alert`/`confirm`/`prompt` anywhere in the codebase), and a professional password management system with secure token-based reset, session invalidation on password change, and branded security notification emails.
-The codebase has **107 test files with 567 passing tests**, 5 Playwright E2E specs, and only 2 justified `eslint-disable` comments (both in CommonJS files).
+LaundryEase is an escrow-backed laundry marketplace built with Next.js 16.1.6, React 19.2.4, TypeScript 5, and MongoDB 7.1.
+It connects seekers with laundry providers through a clear flow: find a provider by area, create a booking, inspect items, create an invoice, pay into escrow, track the order, confirm delivery with OTP, and release payout.
+The platform includes live chat for orders and complaints, split refund or payout decisions in complaints, system health monitoring, custom in-app confirmation dialogs, and secure password reset and session invalidation.
+The current test suite passes, there are 5 Playwright end-to-end browser tests, and only 2 justified `eslint-disable` comments remain in CommonJS files.

 ```mermaid
 graph LR